eueung/rtl_fm_python/README.md

 with building C applications.
--Change to your server ip in files web.sh and /static/index.html -If your server is behind NAT open and forward tcp ports 10100 and 10101
+-Change to your server ip in files web.sh and /static/index.html -If your server is behind NAT open and forward tcp ports 10100 and 10101 -Install sox and vlc

 # Issues

 - Can crash, probably
 - Works best if started with WBFM modulation and sample rates if you're going to be switching around demodulation.
 - May get out of sync with the features of rtl_fm due to my time and interest.
 Pull requests accepted!
+- Audio delay 15 seconds in streaming

 # How to Run